Free Shipping on Orders $35+

 Willow Leaf White Lima Bean

-(Phaseolus lunatus) Rare heirloom variety introduced by Burpee in 1891 produces abundant yields of creamy white lima beans.
+Willow Leaf White is a rare heirloom variety introduced by Burpee in 1891 that produces abundant yields of creamy white lima beans.
 Vigorous, vining plants marked by their unique, willow-like leaves look beautiful when grown on an arbor or trellis.
 Excellent heat and drought resistance.
 Beans are similar in appearance and flavor to a butterpea or butterbean.
 Smooth and velvety with a rich pot liquor.
-90 days.
-25 seeds per packet.
+Approximately 90 days to harvest.
+Each packet contains a minimum of 25 seeds.

 View the USDA record for Willow Leaf White PI347819

-(Phaseolus lunatus) Rare heirloom variety introduced by Burpee in 1891 produces abundant yields of creamy white lima beans.
+Willow Leaf White is a rare heirloom variety introduced by Burpee in 1891 that produces abundant yields of creamy white lima beans.
 Vigorous, vining plants marked by their unique, willow-like leaves look beautiful when grown on an arbor or trellis.
 Excellent heat and drought resistance.
 Beans are similar in appearance and flavor to a butterpea or butterbean.
 Smooth and velvety with a rich pot liquor.
-90 days.
-25 seeds per packet.
+Approximately 90 days to harvest.
+Each packet cont... read more

 View the USDA record for Willow Leaf White PI347819